oicr-gsi/acquacotta-shiny-run-report/README.md

 Load the [app.R file](app.R) in RStudio and click the [Run App button or press Command+Shift+Enter](https://shiny.rstudio.com/tutorial/written-tutorial/lesson1/).

 ### Shiny Server
-Server setup is described on the [OICR Wiki](https://wiki.oicr.on.ca/display/GSI/BIS+R+Shiny+Server).
-See the [official documentation](http://docs.rstudio.com/shiny-server/#restarting-an-application) for all options.
+See the [official documentation](http://docs.rstudio.com/shiny-server/#restarting-an-application) for detailed description on hosting Shiny Apps.
 To host Acquacotta, make repository visible in the server path (by default /srv/shiny-server and configurable at /etc/shiny-server/shiny-server.conf).
-Acquacotta is hosted internally at OICR at http://rshiny-stage.gsi.oicr.on.ca:3838/instances/acquacotta.

 ## Updating
 To ensure Shiny Server correctly hosts an updated version of Acquacotta, change the modification time of the [restart.txt file](restart.txt) immediately after an update.
 On Linux, that can be done by running